Return to Me poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Bob accidentally walks into O'Reilly's restaurant and meets Grace for the first time.
 Despite awkwardness, he chooses to return the next night, actively pursuing connection again., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Bob discovers the truth: Grace has Elizabeth's heart.
 Devastated and overwhelmed, he walks away from Grace.
-The relationship dies; both are left heartbroken., demonstrates the protagonist at their lowest point.
+The relationship dies; both are left heartbroken., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Bob realizes that Elizabeth's final gift was Grace - her heart chose to love him again.
 He understands that honoring Elizabeth means embracing the life and love her heart enables., demonstrating the transformation achieved throughout the journey.